Penn State Flips Former Duke Commit Harrison Wallace

 Wallace announced his decision Monday on Twitter.

+Duke was one of the first Power Five schools to offer Wallace a scholarship, and he committed very quickly after getting the offer.
+As he put together a solid senior year on the field, he attracted more attention and began to waver.
+Penn State offered in mid-November, which put his commitment to Duke in serious doubt.

+He received offers from South Carolina, Houston, Virginia, Maryland and, most recently, Tennessee, among others, before committing to Penn State.

-Wallace is a three-star prospect, according to Rivals.com, and led Pike Road with 27 catches for 696 yards and seven touchdowns.
+Wallace led Pike Road with 27 catches for 696 yards and seven touchdowns.
 He also rushed for 115 yards and threw a touchdown pass.

 "I chose Penn State because the program is just a fit for me, I love the coaching staff and the facilities and academics are a perfect match for me," Wallace said in his video.